-Mueller-Hinton agar (MHA) is the best medium to use for routine susceptibility testing using Kirby-Bauer disc diffusion method for nonfastidious bacteria (both aerobe and facultative anaerobe).
-Use of media other than Mueller-Hinton agar may result in erroneous results.
+Mueller-Hinton agar (MHA) is the best medium to use for routine antimicrobial susceptibility testing using the Kirby-Bauer disc diffusion method for nonfastidious bacteria (both aerobe and facultative anaerobe).
+The use of media other than Mueller-Hinton agar may result in erroneous results.

 Formula for Mueller-Hinton agar per liter of purified water